 Speak with Delray Beach workers’ compensation lawyers to learn more about reinstating benefits.

-The workers’ compensation lawyers at Kogan & DiSalvo know the system and could thoroughly prepare all the necessary documents to claim benefits and petition for benefits to be reinstated.
-Our attorneys could also represent you throughout the petition process if necessary.
+The dedicated attorneys at Kogan & DiSalvo know the system well and handle all aspects of worker’s compensation claims and denials.
+Our legal team also represents injured workers throughout the petition process if necessary.
 Do not hesitate to call today and get started on your case.

 If you are injured and unable to come to us,